lsiden/roman-num-chord-chart/README.md

   typed) or as **chord names in a key you pick**.
 Handles triads, seventh chords, standard inversions (6, 6/4, 6/5, 4/3, 4/2), and one level of secondary dominant (e.g. `V7/V`).
 Anything unusual is shown as typed rather than guessed at.
-Each section also has a **Key change (semitones from original key)** field — set it to modulate that section (e.g. `+3` shifts the section's effective key up a minor third for chord-name purposes); a note like "modulates to Eb (+3)" appears in the chart so the modulation is visible whether you're viewing Roman numerals or chord names.
+Any measure can carry a **key change**, a semitone shift from ±0 to ±6 relative to your chart's original key.
+Once set, it takes effect for that measure and every later measure — across section boundaries — until a different measure sets a new key change.
+A small "→ Eb (+3)" label marks the exact measure where each modulation starts, in both the on-screen chart and the PDF.
 - **Written as chord names** → set the key the chart is written in and the key you want to publish in; the app transposes every chord (including slash-chord bass notes) automatically.
 Diatonic chords transpose exactly;